fluentmigrator/documentation/articles/fluent-interface.md

 # Schema.Exists Expressions

-You can write migrations conditional on the preexisting schema, which comes in handy for getting you out of certain jams.
+You can write migrations conditional on the pre-existing schema, which comes in handy for getting you out of certain jams.
 For instance, if you need to make a column but aren't sure if it already exists:

 ```cs
 if (!Schema.Table("Users").Column("FirstName").Exists())